igorkry/tnt4j-streams/samples/apache-flume/README.md

 Q: 	My log is not parsed correctly?
 A: 	Default sample is for on common apache log format.
 	In order to change ir you may need to change <parser> or its <properties>
-	Look in documentation for more exmaples.
+	Look in documentation for more examples.

-Q: 	Can I stream to different mashine?
+Q: 	Can I stream to different machine?
 	Yes.
-Change host and/or port where TNT4J-streams is working.
+Change host and/or port where TNT4J-Streams is running.